 Interview: Radware discusses DDoS amid soaring internet usage

-Radware is a cybersecurity firm that specialises in application delivery solutions for physical, cloud, software defined data centre.
+Radware is a cybersecurity firm that specialises in application delivery solutions for physical, cloud, software defined data center.
 The company also serves as a managed service provider, delivering SaaS solutions for DDoS, malware, and cloud workload protection.

 With the COVID-19 pandemic creating new opportunities for businesses to leverage cloud, there are plenty of opportunities for cybercriminals to create havoc against cloud providers, data center providers, and enterprises.